-As students complete curricular Pathways with our training, they can progress in the NiN Ranks.
-Below are the Ranks and Requirements.
+Our training is based on curricular modules called Pathways.
+As students complete Pathways, they can progress in the NiN Ranks.
+Below are the Ranks and pathway requirements.

 NiN Rank.
 Level 1.
 This is where it all starts.
 Requirements = complete the 4 skills of the NiN Pathway.
 Total Pathways = 1